rxdu/fall_risk_project_ros/README.md

 ```

-2. How to get image topics from a webcam
+2.How to get image topics from a webcam

 Follow the following article: